-Plans & Progress: Main Street is a City street from Pioneer Avenue northward, and a State street from Pioneer Avenue south.
+Plans & Progress: Main Street is city-owned from Pioneer Avenue northward, and a State street from Pioneer Avenue south.
 The Homer Non-Motorized Transportation and Trail Plan, adopted by the City Council in 2004, calls for construction of sidewalks on both sides of Main Street to provide a safe means for pedestrians to travel between Old Town and Pioneer Avenue, and stresses that this should be regarded as a "near term improvement" to be accomplished in the next two years.
-The Homer City Council passed Resolution 06-70 in June 2006 requesting that Alaska Department of Transportation and Public Facilities (DOT/ PF) "rebuild and upgrade Main Street from Pioneer Avenue to Bunnell Avenue as soon as possible in exchange for the City assuming ultimate ownership, maintenance, and operations responsibility."
+Further, City Council passed Resolution 06-70 in June 2006 reqestiong DOT & PF upgrade Main Street with a sidewalk facility.

-State of Alaska DOT/PF has obtained \$2.8 million to make safety improvements to Main Street Intersections.
+In the FY22-23 City of Homer Capital Budget, Homer City Council approved \$1.1M to install sidewalks on the city owned portion of Main Street, from Pioneer Avenue North.
+Over the last severl years, State of Alaska DOT & PF obtained \$2.8 million to make safety improvements to Main Street Intersections.
 In 2016, they installed a four-way stop and flashing overhead beacon at the Pioneer and Main Street intersection.
-They will be moving ahead with the preferred alternative of installing a traffic signal at the Sterling Highway and Main Street intersection (2019).
-However, much work remains to be done to improve and reconstruct of the entire section of Main Street from Pioneer Avenue to Bunnell Street.
+They then installed a traffic signal at the Sterling Highway and Main Street intersection.
+However, this work did not address pedestrian safety improvements on tMain Street itself.